Where the design community meets.

-Web Designer, TrainerRoad Joined over 1 year ago
+Web Designer, TrainerRoad Joined about 5 years ago

 I believe that if it's mean-spirited, it's likely perceived as attacking.
 Again, I'm not trying to defend any of this nonsense, but I'm trying to cut through the noise to the person on the other side of the computer screen.